grongierisc/formation-template/README.md

 ![BPContext](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/BPContext.png)

 We then chose the target of the call function : our BO.
 That operation, being **called** has a **callrequest** property that holds as seen before a Formation, that is made of a 'Nom' and a 'Salle.
-We need to bind that Formation to the Training request of the BP, we do that by clicking on the call function and using the request builder to link the 'Nom' with the 'Name' and the 'Salle' with the 'Room' properties of the Training request.
+We need to bind that Formation to the Formation request of the BP, we do that by clicking on the call function and using the request builder to link the Request to the callrequest.

 ![BPBindRequests](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/BPBindRequests.gif)